-First click here to grab a seat at my next free webinar training.
-During the training, I’ll go into much more detail on many of the techniques you’ll read below.
+First, join The Content Toolbox to get access to the training video that accompanies this post. at my next free During the training, I’ll go into much more detail on many of the techniques you’ll read below.

 Here We Go!

 Pre-Sell posts answer questions that readers ask before committing to a purchase.
 These questions are “buy” signs that signal that a reader is thinking about clicking the buy button sometime in the near future.

 - What are the alternatives to [your product] and why is your offering better?

 - What is the value of [your product] and is it worth the price?

 Turn each of these questions into comprehensive, no-hype, blog post.
 Use the question in the headline of the post.

 Write and publish as many of these posts as you can.
 Each one of them will get indexed and start working to bring you, new readers.